Buying an electric car? You can get a $7,500 tax credit, but it won't be easy

 And to add to the confusion, a car that's eligible now might get zilch come March, when the rules may change again.

-Here's what you need to know if you're considering shopping for an electric vehicle.
+Here's what you need to know if you're considering shopping for an electric vehicle or a plug-in hybrid.
 It's a lot.
 (And this guide only covers the federal tax credit — state and local governments may offer other incentives.)

 Not every electric vehicle qualifies for the credit

-It's important to be mindful of which cars are eligible for the tax credit.

-Some Teslas, Chevys and Toyotas are, for example, eligible for the $7,500 tax credit.
-But other models will not be, like the expensive Lucid Air or the foreign-built Kia EV6.
+Which vehicles are eligible for the $7,500 federal tax credit has changed dramatically, compared to a previous version of the credit.
+Bestselling Chevy Bolts and Tesla Model 3s are eligible now; many other vehicles, like the expensive Lucid Air or the foreign-built Kia EV6, are not.

 Plug-in hybrid vehicles continue to qualify for the credit, as well as fully electric vehicles, provided they meet a laundry list of restrictions.

-Note: This article, which incorporates the latest FAQs from the IRS, has also been updated with additional information from the Treasury Department.